Academic Book for The Office of Public Works

 Jurga Rakauskaite-Larkin unveils the untold story of overlooked women in Irish history with "Vicereines of Ireland," a captivating academic book that reimagines the art history book genre.

-Book for Local本地
+Book for Jesvin Yeo

-Book for Artron Design Center
+Book for ZHUZI Art Center

 Impart Wisdom for Nanjing University of the Arts